 During the summer, when I had herbs in my garden, I had parsley coming out my eyeballs.
 I made some pesto parsley, used a lot to flavor dishes fresh and froze some*.
 I still had a ton left over, so I thought I’d give drying a try.
 So I clipped some parsley, hung it upside down on a clothesline in my laundry room for about a week, rubbed it between my hands, and stored it in my parsley tin.
 It was wonderful.
 It wasn’t brown and weird like the stuff from the grocery store in a jar.
 It smelled wonderful, had a bold taste, and was sorely missed when I ran out of it.
 Our summer crops had been tilled under, I had no more drying on the line, and I was out!
 I didn’t want to go back to the stuff from a jar, ever!

-This trick can be used for almost any herb.
+This trick on how to dry herbs without electricity can be used for almost any herb.

 How to Dry Parsley or any Herb – without electricity!